DwijayDS/Computer_Vision_Implementations/Finding_dominant_colors_in_an_image/README.md

     K-Means can efficiently differentiate colors (Implement color segmentation) and with advanced methods K-Means is highly efficient.
 But, K-Means being a machine learning algorithm, it  may not be deterministic (We might not get correct result everytime).
 To make K-means more deterministic, we run K_means multiple times, but this leads to increased runtime.

+    The leftmost image shown following is the original image  and the following images were reconstructed using number of colors equal to 1, 2, 3, 4, 5, 6, 7 and 8 respectively.

     <p float="left">